j03m/machine-learning-intuitions/perceptron/perceptron.md

 ```
 We then set our last set of biases and weights.
 For biases, we simply use the delta.
 For weights, the dot product here essentially computes the gradient for the weights connecting the second-to-last layer and the last layer (output layer).
 This gradient will tell us how much to adjust each weight during the update step.

 Let's get a feel for what is happening here.
-At the point `backward_propagation` is for the first time our input to the function representing a prediction might look like this:
+At the point `backward_propagation` is run for the first time our input to the function representing a prediction might look like this:

 ```
 >>> import numpy as np